Olympia (Manet): Display

 By order of prime minister Georges Clemenceau, Olympia finally took its place in the Louvre in 1907.
 In 1947 it was transferred to its extension, the Jeu de Paume, where it remained until in 1986 it was assigned to the Musée d'Orsay.

 The painting has left Paris only three times.
 In 2013, for its 150th birthday, Olympia went to Venice and was displayed next to Titian's Venus of Urbino, which had been one of Manet's inspirations for Olympia.
 In 2016, the painting was displayed in Moscow and St. Petersburg as part of a Franco-Russian diplomacy effort.
 From September 2023 to January 2024, the painting was included in the exhibition "Manet/Degas" at the Metropolitan Museum of Art in New York.

 In January 2016, a Luxembourg performance artist, Deborah De Robertis, lay on the floor in front of the painting nude and mimicked the pose of the subject.
 She was arrested for indecent exposure.

 Precedents

 In part, the painting was inspired by Titian's Venus of Urbino (c.
 1534), which in turn derives from Giorgione's Sleeping Venus (c.
 1510).
 Titian's has two fully clothed women, presumably servants, in the background.
 Léonce Bénédite was the first art historian to explicitly acknowledge the similarity to the Venus of Urbino in 1897.
 There is also some similarity to Francisco Goya's La maja desnuda (c.
 1800).

 There were also pictorial precedents for a nude white female, often pictured with a black female servant, such as Léon Benouville's Esther with Odalisque (1844), Ingres' Odalisque with a Slave (1842), and Charles Jalabert's Odalisque (1842).
 Comparison is also made to Ingres' Grande Odalisque (1814).
-Manet did not depict a goddess or an odalisque but a high-class prostitute waiting for a client; it has often been argued that Titian did the same.
+Manet did not depict a goddess or an odalisque but a high-class prostitute (in this case waiting for a client); it has been argued that some critics assumed Titian did the same.